anoduck/mailbuffet/README.md

   </a>
 </p>

-> A crude, but effective, means to process Google's Takeout mbox archive into individual thread oriented messages as html.
+> A crude, but effective, means to process Google's Takeout mbox archive into individual thread oriented messages as text.

 ## Install